natelandau/valentina/user_guide.md

 **A:** Please file an issue on the [Valentina Noir GitHub repository](https://github.com/natelandau/valentina).
 Provide as much detail as possible on the feature you would like to see.

 **Q: Can I play multiple characters at once?**
-**A:** You can create multiple characters, but you can only claim and play one character at a time.
+**A:** You can create multiple characters, but you may only have a single character active at a time.
+To set a character as active, use `/character set_active` and specify the character name.

 **Q: How do I become a Storyteller or Admin?**
 **A:** Roles like Storyteller and Admin are typically assigned by the server owner or existing Admins.
 Speak with them if you are interested in taking on one of these roles.